Healthdirect Free Australian health advice you can count on.

 What is dialysis?

-The kidneys act as filters for your body.
-They remove waste from the blood and get rid of it via your urine (wee).
-If your kidneys are not working properly, waste can build up in your blood.
+Your kidneys act as filters for your body.
+They remove waste and extra fluid from your blood and get rid of it via your urine (wee).
+If your kidneys are not working properly, waste and fluid can build up in your blood.
+This can severely impact your health.

 When is dialysis needed?

-Dialysis is most often needed because of kidney failure.
+Dialysis is needed in cases of severe kidney failure.

 Haemodialysis